 Most Expensive Philadelphia Neighborhoods

-Unlike some cities, Philadelphia isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Philadelphia are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Philadelphia is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Philadelphia is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Philadelphia who work in office and administrative support (14.81%), sales jobs (9.34%) and management occupations (7.12%).

 The per capita income in Philadelphia in 2010 was $22,542, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $90,168 for a family of four.
 However, Philadelphia contains both very wealthy and poor people as well.